Champions for Charity FAQ

 Q. Is this a one-time bottle or part of a series?

-Q. How was Lukas selected and who/what will be featured on the future Maker’s Mark bottles?
+Q. How was Smith selected and who/what will be featured on the future Maker’s Mark bottles?

 A. The three limited-edition Maker’s Mark bottles represent some of the most iconic Breeders’ Cup champions from the event’s history.
-As the all-time winningest trainer in Breeders’ Cup history, along with his ties to Louisville and Churchill Downs, D. Wayne Lukas was a natural fit for 2018.
-The 2019 and 2020 will be announced in their respective years.
+As the all-time winningest Jockey in Breeders’ Cup history, along with his ties to California Racing, Mike Smith was a natural fit for 2019.
+The 2018 bottle featured Breeders’ Cup all-time leading trainer, D. Wayne Lukas, and the 2020 bottle will be announced next year.

 Q. If I make a donation will I receive a bottle(s)?

-A. Your donation secures you a bottle(s) that you must pick up at the Champions for Charity event to be held in Louisville, KY the week of Breeders’ Cup 2018.
+A. Your donation secures you a bottle(s).
+Breeders’ Cup will host the Champions for Charity event in Arcadia, CA the week of Breeders’ Cup 2019 which will be the preferred pick up location.
+An additional event will be held in Lexington, KY in mid-November.
 Event details will be available soon.
-Please visit www.breederscup.com/champions-for-charity Your donation is tax deductible to the fullest extent.
+Please visit https://www.breederscup.com/champions-for-charity Your donation is tax deductible to the fullest extent.
 100% of the donations will go directly to the charities.
 Please check with your tax advisor for latest tax code regulations.

 Q: Will these bottles be sold in liquor stores?